-C.A.S.E. now offers secure, interactive video-conferencing counseling services called Telehealth to individuals who live in Maryland, Virginia or D.C., but live too far away to access services in one of our five office locations.
+C.A.S.E. now offers secure, interactive video-conferencing counseling services called Telehealth to individuals who live in Maryland, Virginia, Washington D.C. or the Capital Region of New York, but live too far away to access services in one of our seven office locations.

 What is Telehealth and how is it used at C.A.S.E.?

 Telehealth is a treatment modality that occurs via interactive video-conferencing (VC), in lieu of, or in addition to, sessions that occur in person at one of C.A.S.E.’s offices.
 Video conferencing (VC) is a real time interactive audio and visual technology that allows C.A.S.E. therapists to provide mental health services remotely.
 C.A.S.E. uses Zoom, a telehealth platform that meets HIPPA standards of encryption and privacy protection.

 If I am already a C.A.S.E. client, can I use the Telehealth option?

 Telehealth is not meant to replace in-person sessions for current clients, but may be an option to supplement your treatment in certain situations, such as when you can’t make it to the office due to inclement weather or lack of child care.
 Please talk with your therapist if you are interested in exploring Telehealth as an option.

 Do I need any special equipment in order to participate in Telehealth services at C.A.S.E.?

 Clients do not need to purchase a plan or provide their name when “joining” a virtual session via Zoom, but clients must have a computer or other device with a webcam and access to the internet in order to participate in sessions remotely.